Table of contents

 These diseases made participation in social activities often a torment during a good deal of my teenage days and I became somewhat a loner in school, developing disagreeable mannerisms which were hard to get rid of in later stages of my life.

-My lung was the principal Achilles heel, coughing fits and severe dyspnea in the summer months due to allergic reactions an almost daily curse.
+My lung was the principal Achilles heel, coughing fits and severe dyspnea in the summer months due to allergic reactions an all but daily curse.
 The nights weren’t much better when I had an acute fear of suffocating, hence getting not much sleep if any.

 Yet from my late teenage days on my lung problems gradually vanished for reasons which didn’t quite disclose itself.
 I guess there had been several factors at work, that combined literally forced my fragile lungs somewhat to invigorate: